davidregal/stripe2qif4unitedstates/README.md

 stripe2qif4unitedstates
 =======================

-# U.S. Version of stripe2qi

-Uses U.S. formatted dates of "MM/DD/YYYY".
+# Summary

-Pulls data through Stripe API to get the list of transfers and exports in QIF format file.
+Pulls data through Stripe API to get the card processing fees in QIF format file.

 QIF file can be uploaded to QuickBooks Online or, my purpose, Xero cloud accounting software.

-I need to get the card processing feeds into Xero.
+I need to get the card processing fees into Xero so all my expenses are accounted for Techborder, LLC.
 I created a separate account called 'Stripe' and import statments every quarter.
 Make sure you keep track of your last import to avoid duplicate transactions.

+# Modified version of stripe2qif

+Forked from stripe2qif (Thanks).

+## Date format changed

+Uses U.S. formatted dates of "MM/DD/YYYY".

+## Only exports card processing fees.

+You can easily modify to include net and gross amount.
+See the fork from or older versions for the code.

 # Example Usage and Workflow